He began his martial arts training with Dr. John Painter of Arlington, TX, practicing Dao De Ching Kung Fu.

 His first exposure to Tai Chi and Qigong was through Master Henry Look of Sacramento, CA, learning the Guang Ping Form of legendary San Francisco Master Kuo, Lienying.

-Since moving to Portland, James has worked with Dr. Li, Fuzhong and his development of the 8-Form Tai Chi for seniors and those with Parkinson’s and MS. He has been teaching this form to students and other teachers through the Oregon Health Authority for the past 8 years.
+Since moving to Portland, James has worked with Dr. Li, Fuzhong and his development of the 8-Form Tai Chi for seniors and those with Parkinson’s and MS. He has been taught this form to students and other teachers through the Oregon Health Authority for 8 years.

 James is thankful for and committed to continuing the legacy of his conscientious and skillful teachers.

 (Thanks to Jordan Misner of Wind River Tai Chi in Tucson for this brief description of Master Sam Tam's lineage)

 Sam Tam (1940-) was born in Mainland China and began his study of martial arts from childhood developing a strong foundation built upon upright character, self discipline, hard work and a passion for martial arts.
 His martial training began in the 1940s under the tutelage of very high level military martial art instructors that served with and knew his father (a physician) in Chiang Kai Shek’s Nationalist Army.

 Sifu Tam is a living encyclopedia of martial arts knowledge both in theory and application.
 As a result of his skills and aptitude for the martial arts Sifu Tam has had the unique opportunity to learn from many of China’s highest level martial arts masters.

 Eagle Claw (Lau Fat Mang),

 Shuaijiao ( Chang Dongshen), and many others